Dickens’s Most Neglected Book: A Child’s History of England

 There is no doubt that many of these religious establishments were religious in nothing but in name, and were crammed with lazy, indolent, and sensual monks.
 There is no doubt that they imposed upon the people in every possible way; that they had images moved by wires, which they pretended were miraculously moved by heaven; that they had among them a whole tun measure full of teeth, all purporting to have come out of the head of one saint, who must indeed have been a very extraordinary person with that enormous allowance of grinders; that they had bits of coal, which they said had fried Saint Lawrence, and bits of toe-nails which they said belonged to other famous saints; penknives, and boots, and girdles, which they said belonged to others; and that all these bits of rubbish were called Relics, and adored by the ignorant people.
 But, on the other hand, there is no doubt either, that the King’s officers and men punished the good monks with the bad; did great injustice; demolished many beautiful things and many valuable libraries; destroyed numbers of paintings, stained glass windows, fine pavements, and carvings; and that the whole court were ravenously greedy and rapacious for the division of this great spoil among them.

-For all of the supposed ‘anti-Catholic’ bias of Dicken’s A Child’s History of England, and for all that this passage may reduce the complex historical event to a caricature, it is far from being a simple condemnation of the Catholic monasteries.
+For all of the supposed ‘anti-Catholic’ bias of Dickens’s A Child’s History of England, and for all that this passage may reduce the complex historical event to a caricature, it is far from being a simple condemnation of the Catholic monasteries.
 Dickens’s allowance that there were ‘good monks’ among the bad, and his focus upon the physical objects which were destroyed in the Dissolution, demonstrate that, whatever his religious sympathies, he is not about to offer a piece of out-and-out Protestant propaganda.
 The passage shows how a part of England’s heritage was destroyed in the process, and that however much he may have applauded the abolition of the monasteries, he cannot applaud the destruction of the art and architecture which formed a part of them.
 The writing is among the sharpest found in the Child’s History: it demonstrates Dickens’s eye for the absurd, with the descent from ‘images’ to ‘teeth’ to ‘toe-nails’ a fine bathetic touch; and passages such as this from the Child’s History, which show Dickens’s writing at its most comical or typically ‘Dickensian’, are the most successful ones in the book.
 However, they also demonstrate that Dickens’s account is not so biased (specifically, so anti-Catholic) as has been claimed.
 In fact, Cromwell and his fellow destroyers – who are little more than looters or pirates dividing their ‘spoil’ among themselves in Dickens’s account – come off far worse than even the worst of the monks, because Dickens’s description of their fraudulent relics amuses us, whilst his recounting of the destruction of the monasteries leaves this humorous voice behind.

 ‘The child is the writer not the reader’: Chesterton’s words may be truer than he even he, in his wit and wisdom, may have realised.
-In an enlightening study of Dickens’s style, John Carey notes that Dickens’s humour frequently turns on his deliberate refusal, as narrator, to collude in the conventions inherent within everyday life.
+In his enlightening study of Dickens’s style, The Violent Effigy: A Study of Dickens’ Imagination, John Carey notes that Dickens’s humour frequently turns on his deliberate refusal, as narrator, to collude in the conventions inherent within everyday life.
 In other words, Dickens’s narrators – who are often children anyway, as David Copperfield and Great Expectations most obviously demonstrate – frequently see the world as a child would, and ‘see through pretence’, as Carey notes.
 A writer of a history – even if that writer is Dickens – cannot adopt such a voice for a non-fiction work, but there is one crucial aspect of the style of the Child’s History which can be productively compared to this narrative style of his fictional writings.
 Because Dickens is writing for children, and intending them to use his book as a way of awakening within his young readers an interest in history, his style is at its most effective when it employs this childlike style of narration that is also often found in his fiction.
 It prevents the book from being a tedious recycling of historical facts and ideas proposed by other writers, and transforms it into a book that is recognisably by the author of Oliver Twist and Bleak House.
 It is when he reduces Henry the Eighth to a ‘blot of blood and grease’, or describes how the monks have toe-nails which they are fraudulently passing off as saintly, that he finds the most effective voice for the book.

 Oliver Tearle is the author of The Secret Library: A Book-Lovers’ Journey Through Curiosities of History, available now from Michael O’Mara Books.